Updated October 23, 2019 by Siobhan Climer

 All across the technology industry, developers and tech enthusiasts are trumpeting hyperconvergence for its simplicity, ease of management, and cost savings over traditional data center architectures.
-With a closer look, it’s easy to see how the benefits of hyperconvergence have made this solution so appealing.
+With a closer look, it’s easy to see how the benefits of hyperconverged infrastructure (HCI) have made this solution so appealing.

-Hyperconvergence is more about the business than the IT department, bizarre as that statement may be.
-Improving IT infrastructure management is certainly a goal, but the true aim of hyperconvergence is to elevate business agility.
+While improving IT infrastructure management is certainly a goal, HCI enables something far more comprehensive, that appeals to the entire C-suite – from the CIO to the CFO.
 There is a need in the market for a cost effective solution that can keep a business nimble enough to compete despite the constant shift of new technology and changing factors.
-Hyperconvergence fills that niche nicely.

 To understand what hyperconvergence is and why it is beneficial, you must first understand traditional data center design to see how it compares.
-In a standard data center today, a switch will route traffic to a collection of servers which house virtual machines on their hypervisors.
-Then, these servers must access the storage area network (SAN) through the storage controller in order to retrieve or store any relevant data.
+In a standard data center today, a switch will route traffic to a collection of servers that house virtual machines on hypervisors.
+Then, these servers must access the storage area network (SAN) through the storage controller to retrieve or store any relevant data.

 When server virtualization was developed, we saw a drastic reduction in the amount of equipment used in the average data center.
 This consolidated the data center from a sprawling series of servers to something more manageable.
-Hyperconvergence can be seen as the next step in this consolidation trend.
+HCI is the next step in this consolidation trend.

-A Hyperconverged architecture, by comparison, will look like this:
+Hyperconverged infrastructure (HCI), by comparison, will look like this.

 As you can see, hyperconvergence is a drastically different approach to a data center.
 It removes the SAN completely.
 The hypervisor, server, and storage are now all fused into a single appliance called a node.
 To scale the solution, you just need to deploy additional nodes.